legendarycode3/mastering-javaScript-course/README.md

 	offering strong tools like a Trace Viewer for debugging. </br>
 	5.)
-Selenium: A suite of tools for automating web browsers across different platforms and languages, often used with the Selenium WebDriver for cross-browser testing at scale.
+Selenium: A suite of tools for automating web browsers across different platforms and languages, often used with the Selenium WebDriver for cross-browser testing at scale. </br>
+	6.)
+Jasmine:

 	NOTE: The choice of tool depends on the testing type and project requirements </br>